seanfdnn/ergodox-layout/readme.md

 * It is now possible to enable automatic logging for the [ADORE](#adore-layer) layer, by setting the `ADORE_AUTOLOG` makefile variable to `yes` when compiling the keymap.
 It is off by default.
 * The `~` key and the `Media Next/Prev` key have been swapped on the [base layer](#base-layer).
 * On the **ARROW** layer, `Backspace` has been replaced by `Enter`.
+* There is some experimental support for entering Unicode symbols.

 ## v1.4 - 2016-07-29